Feuerfuchs/sass-ignis/README.md

 All features are explained in detail in the Wiki.
 The rest of this document is a quick overview over what Ignis has to offer.

-Note that for all mixins and functions, their long form is shown since they are unlikely to clash with other SASS libraries.
+Note that for all mixins and functions, their long forms are shown since they are unlikely to clash with other SASS libraries.
 For less clutter, there are shorter versions available.

 ## BEM system